Temporally Consistent Transformers for Video Generation

-\textbf{Decoder}\quad The decoder is a upsampling CNN that reconstructs $\hat{x_t} = D(z_t, h_t)$, where $z_t$ can be interpreted as the posterior of timestep $t$, and $h_t$ is the output of the temporal transformer which summarizes information from previous timesteps. $z_t$ and $h_t$ are concatenated channel-wise before being fed into the decoder.
+\textbf{Decoder}\quad The decoder is an upsampling CNN that reconstructs $\hat{x_t} = D(z_t, h_t)$, where $z_t$ can be interpreted as the posterior of timestep $t$, and $h_t$ the output of the temporal transformer which summarizes information from previous timesteps. $z_t$ and $h_t$ are concatenated channel-wise and into the decoder.
 Together with the encoder, the decoder optimizes the following cross entropy reconstruction loss

 \eq{ \mathcal{L}_{\mathrm{recon}} &= -\textstyle\frac{1}{T}\sum_{t=1}^T \log p(x_t \mid z_t, h_t). }